geshan/geshan.github.com/posts/2016-08-25-number-laraconeu-2016-was-a-great-experience-overall.md

 [Slideshare link](http://bit.ly/chatops-slides-leu)

-I wrote a small script to pull in the latest tweet with #LaraconEu for the demo which is [here](https://github.com/geshan/larabot-hubot).
+I wrote a small script to pull in the latest tweet with #LaraconEu for the demo which is on this [repo](https://github.com/geshan/larabot-hubot).

 ## Video Of My Talk on Chatops